kundajelab/basepairmodels/README.md

     --generate-predicted-profile-bigWigs
 ```

-This script with output test metrics and also output bigwig tracks if the
+This script will output test metrics and also output bigwig tracks if the
 `--generate-predicted-profile-bigWigs` is specified

 ### 4. Compute importance scores